 TypeScript is a first class citizen in Visual Studio, one of the benefits of this is that any TypeScript you write in your Blazor project will be transpiled to JS for you automatically.

-But what about TypeScript in a Blazor library project?
+But what about TypeScript in a Razor Class Library project?
 Unfortunately, this doesn't get compiled automatically.
 It turns out though that it's not too difficult to get this working.

 What is TypeScript

-For this post we're going to use the standard Blazor library template.
+For this post we're going to use the standard Razor Class Library template.
 You can create this via the dotnet CLI using the following command.

 If you don't have this template available you can install it using this command.